 Positive vs negative gearing is a question that shouldn’t be at the forefront of an investor’s mind.
 Rather, the investor should ask what is my goal and what am I trying to achieve?
 The next step is to identify a property that will work towards achieving this goal for the investor.
 The concept of positive vs negative gearing shouldn’t play a role within the decision-making process of where and what to buy.

 Gearing should be considered in a cash-flow analysis to determine the holding costs of a property and if this aligns with what the investor wants to achieve.
 If the goal is cash-flow, then purchasing high yield properties will be the focus and they are inherently positive geared.
-If the goal is solely capital growth then the investor isn’t concerned with additional holdings cost which may negatively gear a property.
+If the goal is solely capital growth then the investor isn’t concerned with additional holdings costs which may negatively gear a property.
 The gearing of a property doesn’t determine the property purchase nor should it be at the focus of your investment decisions.